 Photo by Mayapur

 Chandan Yatra or Gandhalepana Yatra is one of the longest festivals of Odisha and it is very famous.
 This festival is one which takes place at Puri Jagannath temple.
 The idol of Puri Jagannath will be worshiped for 42 days with sandal water.
 Later, the idol will be kept in the boat, known as ‘Chapa’.
-The boats will be decorated in red and white color to look like a swan.
+The boats will be decorated in white and red colors to look like a swan.
 The boat will carry the idol to the Shiva or Vishnu temple of Puri.
 Festival ends when the idol reaches its destination.
 People from all over Odisha come and participate in this festival.

 Konark Dance festival